inteli-poc/dscp-api/README.md

 ```

 The key identifies the metadata item, and the value is either a string value, or for files, a file path.
 Each file path must match a corresponding file attached to the request.

-The changing state of an asset is tracked through multiple tokens using `original_id`.
-To update the state of an asset, a new output for the asset can be uniquely assigned to the input token that represents the latest state of the asset, meaning the new token has the same `original_id` as the now burned input token.
-This is achieved with the optional `parent_index` field, which takes a value of a single integer representing the index of the `inputs` that this output will be assigned to.
-If no `parent_index` is given, the token represents a new asset, and the `original_id` matches the token `id`.

 The response of this API will be JSON (`Content-Type` `application/json`) of the following form